 ESPN Networks has the rights to remaining SEC home games, primarily prime time telecasts.
 A content board will be established to determine which games will air on ESPN and the SEC Network.
 The plan is to air a tripleheader of games every week.
 There will overflow or alternate feeds of the network to allow for multiple games to air in a single telecast window.

-For 2016, CBS has sublicensed two games from ESPN.
-They are the UCLA at Texas A&M game on 9/3 and the Kentucky at Florida game on 9/10.
+For 2018, CBS has sublicensed two games from ESPN.
 Per SEC media contact Chuck Dunlap, these two games do not count towards any CBS appearance counts.